evalene20/PalindromeCheckerApp/README.md

 ## Technologies Used

 - Java (Core Java)
-- Java Collections Framework
+- Java Collections Framework (Stack)
 - Object-Oriented Programming Principles

 ---

 ## How It Works

-1. Users request room bookings
-2. Requests are queued and processed sequentially
-3. System checks room availability
-4. Booking is confirmed if constraints are satisfied
-5. Inventory is updated in real time
-6. Duplicate or conflicting bookings are prevented
+1. User provides a string input
+2. System preprocesses the string (optional normalization)
+3. Different algorithms are applied to check palindrome
+4. Result is displayed as true or false

 ---

 ## Scope & Limitations

 - Console-based application (no graphical UI)
-- No database integration (in-memory data handling)
+- No persistent storage
-- Single-user simulation (no real concurrency handling)
+- Handles single input at a time

 ---

 ## Future Enhancements

-- Add database support (JDBC / Hibernate)
+- Add GUI (Swing / JavaFX)
-- Implement REST APIs for integration
-- Build a web or mobile UI
-- Introduce multi-threading for concurrent booking handling
+- Accept multiple inputs in batch mode
+- Add performance comparison between algorithms
-- Add payment and authentication modules
+- Extend to phrase and sentence-level analysis
+- Build REST API version

 ---